-ALBUQUERQUE, N.M. - A crew member says she has raised safety concerns in the past about the assistant director who authorities say unwittingly handed actor Alec Baldcinematographer on a film filed an internal complaint with the executive producers of Hulu's "Into the Dark" series in 2019 over concerns about assistant director Dave Halls' behavior on set.
-Goll said in an email Sunday that Halls disregarded safety protocols for weapons and pyrotechnics and tried to conwin the prop gun that killed a tinue filming after a crew member had "slipped into a diabetic fugue state."
+ALBUQUERQUE, N.M. -A crew member says she has raised safety concerns in the past about the assistant director who authorities say unwittingly handed actor Alec Baldwin the prop gun that killed a tinue filming after a crew cinematographer on a film set.